-TION 2 - DEFINITIONS AND SCHEDULE ( Dockage
+TION 2 - DEFINITIONS AND SCHEDULE OF CHARGES Item

+Dockage 200

-Equipment Rental
+Equipment Rental 205

-Loading and Unloading
+Loading and Unloading 210

-Railroad Cars
+Railroad Cars 211

-Free Time
+Free Time 212

-Terminal Operator Permits
+Terminal Operator Permits 215

-Minimum Charges
+Minimum Charges 220

-Passenger Fees
+Passenger Fees 222

-Port Labor
+Port Labor 225

-Terminal Storage
+Terminal Storage 235

-Water for Vessels
+Water for Vessels 240

 Wharfage

 Commodity

-Aggregates
+Aggregates 251

 Freight NOS

 Bulk Commodities

-Cement
+Cement 254

-Coal
+Coal 255

-Iron or Steel Articles
+Iron or Steel Articles 256

 Logs

-Lumber
+Lumber 258

-Chips
+Chips 259

 Petroleum or Petroleum Products

 Powder

 Vans or Containers

 Vehicles

 Port Security

+Port of Alaska Modernization Program

+Part 1

-ISSUED: 01/01/2024 EFFECTIVE: 01/01/2024 SECTION 1 ITEM RULES & REGULATIONS NO. Part 1 NOTICE TO PUBLIC Tariff No. 8.2, enacted on 1 January 2020 is hereby repealed in its entirety and replaced by Tariff No. 9.0 to read as follows: The Port of Alaska, hereafter referred to as the Port, is a Non-Operating Port and is owned by the Municipality of Anchorage.
+NOTICE TO PUBLIC

+Tariff No. 8.2, enacted on 1 January 2020 is hereby repealed in its entirety and replaced by Tariff No. 9.0 to read as follows:

+The Port of Alaska, hereafter referred to as the Port, is a Non-Operating Port and is owned by the Municipality of Anchorage.
 This tariff is published and filed as required by Federal Maritime Commission law and is, therefore, notice to the public, shippers, consignees and carriers that the rates, rules and charges apply to all traffic without specific notice, quotation or arrangement.

-APPLICATION OF TARIFF (a) GENERAL APPLICATION OF TARIFF: This tariff applies to vessels, agents, owners, masters, operators, truckers, contractors, suppliers and all other users.
+APPLICATION OF TARIFF

+(a) GENERAL APPLICATION OF TARIFF:

+This tariff applies to vessels, agents, owners, masters, operators, truckers, contractors, suppliers and all other users.
 It is also applicable to all piers, wharfs, sheds, yards, buildings, rail lines, roadways and all properties owned and/or operated by the Port.

-Rates, charges, rules and regulations provided in this tariff will apply to merchandise 100 received at, or shipped from, the facilities or properties operated under the jurisdiction and control of the Port, and specifically to Municipal Terminals, appurtenant structures thereto and waterways under the management of the Port Director, Municipality of Anchorage.
-Vessel charges and assessments provided in this tariff are applicable to all vessels, self-propelled or other than self-propelled, when such vessels are provided with dockage services or other vessel services named in this tariff. (b) TARIFF EFFECTIVE The rates, charges, rules and regulations named in this tariff, additions, revisions, or supplements thereto shall apply on all freight received at facilities subject to this tariff on and after revisions, or supplements, thereto.
+Rates, charges, rules and regulations provided in this tariff will apply to merchandise received at, or shipped from, the facilities or properties operated under the jurisdiction and control of the Port, and specifically to Municipal Terminals, appurtenant structures thereto and waterways under the management of the Port Director, Municipality of Anchorage.
+Vessel charges and assessments provided in this tariff are applicable to all vessels, self-propelled or other than self-propelled, when such vessels are provided with dockage services or other vessel services named in this tariff.

+(b) TARIFF EFFECTIVE

+The rates, charges, rules and regulations named in this tariff, additions, revisions, or supplements thereto shall apply on all freight received at facilities subject to this tariff on and after revisions, or supplements, thereto.
 Unless otherwise specified, all transit freight received at terminals and undelivered prior to effective dates of tariff, revisions, or supplements thereto, shall be charged the rates in effect on the date such freight was received until entire lot or shipment has been withdrawn.

-Except as otherwise provided in this section, the rates, rules and regulations published in other sections of this tariff apply to vessels, shippers and consignees of Bulk Petroleum Products, and hose watch operators.
+Except as otherwise provided in this section, the rates, rules and regulations published in other sections of this tariff apply to vessels, shippers and consignees of Bulk Petroleum Products. and hose watch operators.